Okanjo/okanjo-docs/static/docs/js/OkanjoJS.md

 In order to use Okanjo-JS, you'll need a widget key.
 Please [contact Okanjo](http://okanjo.com/en/contact/) to get your key.

 #### CSS
 Having a basic understanding of [Cascading Style Sheets](https://developer.mozilla.org/en-US/docs/Web/CSS) (CSS) will help you customize how widgets appear on your web page.
+We offer a number of [template customization options](#template-parameters) that will allow you to adjust the visual appearance of the default template, but you can go above and beyond these defaults with your own custom CSS.

 Additionally, in order to display contextual product matches using ProductMatch, you will need to tell the product widget how to extract content from the page or given URL.
 You will need a basic understanding of CSS element selectors.

 ## Quick Start